Build an EPC Compliance Checker with Python and the Homedata API

 Step 5: Planning ahead for Band C

-The government has proposed raising the MEES minimum to Band C (score 69) for new tenancies by 2028, with all tenancies following by 2030.
-This hasn't been legislated yet, but smart portfolio managers are already stress-testing their properties against the C threshold.
+The government's consultation proposes raising the MEES minimum to Band C (score 69) for new tenancies by 2028, with all tenancies following by 2030.
+Not law yet — but given how slowly EPCs are improved in practice, you want this pipeline running now, not when the final legislation drops.

 The gap_to_c field in the script above already calculates this.
 Add a section to your report: